odk-x/docs/src/ssh-tunneling.rst

 Secure Shell (SSH) tunneling provides a secure way to access services remotely.
 The following instructions explain how to set up an SSH tunnel to access the admin portal for the ODK-X Sync Endpoint deployed in a cloud environment.

-1. Open your terminal or command prompt on your local machine and run te following command:
+1. Open your terminal or command prompt on your local machine and run the following command:

    .. code-block:: console